MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 4. Set the privileges to Read and Write access for **Action card** and **Action card User Settings**.

    ![Insight card security role privilege](media/action-card-permissions600.png "Insight card security role privilege")

-**How do I extend the trial period of Sales Insights?**

-If you want more time to evaluate your Sales Insights trial version before buying it, you can extend the trial period by following the steps specified in [Extend your trial](https://docs.microsoft.commicrosoft-365/commerce/extend-your-trial?view=o365-worldwide).

 ## Sales accelerator